alexej-sankov-dev/informatik-projekt/README.md

 # CITYCOUNT

- Game where you can guess which of two cities has the higher population (inspired by http://www.higherlowergame.com/)
+ Game where you have to guess which of two cities has the higher population (inspired by http://www.higherlowergame.com/)

 Directories:
 - higher-lower-game-cities: Main React.js & Redux.js application with OAuth implementation
 - datenbank: Express.js Database
-- get-cities-data: scripts which where used to parse the data in a unique format
+- get-cities-data: scripts which were used to parse the data in a unique format
 - screenshots-app: screenshots of main sites

 ## Screenshots